intuition-dev/mbMobile/_doc/docs/index.md

    # Check that the web app is OK.

 ```
-Notice most of the work is regular web app development.
+Notice that most of the work is regular web app development.
 If above works, we can now deploy; go to App Store (link on the left).